 Road blocks and desire to win: the Whitecaps experience – Part II

-How planning, organized teamwork and consistency became the key to overcome road blocks, deploy daily activities, celebrate partnerships and sell tickets
+How planning, organized teamwork and consistency became the key to overcome road blocks, celebrate partnerships and sell tickets

 In one of our first mentoring sessions we were advised to focus on our personal network to help spread the word about our sales competition.
 But, being international students and having lived in Vancouver for only 6 months, our network was rather limited.
-If we were back in Brazil, it would have been easy to invite our soccer lover friends to jump in this initiative.
+If we were back in Brazil, it would have been easy to invite our soccer friends.
 Never mind, we would find other ways to bring our passion for the sport to the cold Canadian weather.
 We had a plan!

 - DMM Langara joins the Whitecaps FC sales project 2017

 - Living soccer, breathing marketing: the Whitecaps experience – Part I

 A battle a day